-It requires incredible willpower to ignore the reverberations of the everpresent audience on social media, to maintain an independent artistic vision or coherent ideological position.
+It requires incredible willpower to ignore the reverberations of the ever-present audience on social media, to maintain an independent artistic vision or coherent ideological position.
 And for YouTubers attempting to make a living, the vast and intense competition makes it impossible to do so.
 The audience can simply click away if the YouTuber displeases them.
 The pressure of having millions of bosses issuing conflicting demands can produce "Creator burnout" or worse.

-My poetic aspiration is that whenever you read the words "YouTube Creator" you think instead of "Audience Creation."
-Social media does not create powerful Influencers but rather powerless marionettes, dancing jerkily to quantified audience tugs.
+The poetic aspiration of this book is that whenever you read the words "YouTube Creator" you think instead of "Audience Creation."
+Social media does not create powerful Influencers but rather powerless marionettes, twisting to quantified audience tugs.

-I have emphasized this direction of influence because I think that it is dramatically under-appreciated.
+I have emphasized this direction of influence because I think that it is dramatically underappreciated.
 Our intuitions about media effects have a hangover from the broadcast era.
 But it is of course inaccurate to posit any unmoved movers in the social world, and in reality the influence is reciprocal.
 Neither the operators of the YouTube Apparatus nor the platform itself are unchanged as the cycle of production and consumption spins.